Financial Aid Satisfactory Academic Progress Policy

 GPA requirements for long-term certificate and degree-seeking students

-- If the student has attempted 0-21 hours, they must maintain a 1.5 GPA.
+- If the student has attempted 0-21 hours, the student must maintain a 1.5 GPA.

-- If the student has attempted 33 or more hours, they must maintain a 2.0 GPA.
+- If the student has attempted 33 or more hours, the student must maintain a 2.0 GPA.
 GPA requirements for short-term certificate (24-29 credit hours) students

-- If the student has attempted 0-12 hours, they must maintain a 1.5 GPA.
+- If the student has attempted 0-12 hours, the student must maintain a 1.5 GPA.

-- If the student has attempted 13 or more hours, they must maintain a 2.0 GPA.
+- If the student has attempted 13 or more hours, the student must maintain a 2.0 GPA.

-Quantitative – Pace of Progression Requirement (PACE): All credit hours attempted by the student will be calculated in the completion rate which includes: Transfer courses accepted by the institution, developmental coursework, incompletes, periods where academic bankruptcy was applied, and forgiven courses.
+Quantitative – Pace of Progression Requirement (PACE): All credit hours attempted by the student will be calculated in the completion rate which includes the following: Transfer courses accepted by the institution, developmental coursework, incompletes, periods where academic bankruptcy was applied, and forgiven courses.

 Completion rate (attempted class hours) required by long-term certificate and degree-seeking students

-- If the student has attempted 0-21 hours, they must maintain a 58% completion rate.
+- If the student has attempted 0-21 hours, the student must maintain a 58% completion rate.

-- If the student has attempted 22-32 hours, they must maintain a 62% completion rate.
+- If the student has attempted 22-32 hours, the student must maintain a 62% completion rate.

-- If the student has attempted 33 or more hours, they must maintain a 67% completion rate.
+- If the student has attempted 33 or more hours, the student must maintain a 67% completion rate.

 Completion rate (attempted class hours) required short-term certificate (24-29 credit hours) students

-- If the student has attempted 0-12… hours they must maintain a 58% completion rate.
+- If the student has attempted 0-12… hours the student must maintain a 58% completion rate.

-- If the student has attempted 13 or more… hours they must maintain a 67% completion rate.
+- If the student has attempted 13 or more… hours the student must maintain a 67% completion rate.

 Quantitative – Maximum Time-Frame (MAX): The maximum timeframe for the completion of an undergraduate degree program is defined as no more than 150 percent of the normal timeframe required to complete the degree program.
 Example: For degree programs that require 64 credit hours to graduate, the maximum timeframe is 96 attempted credit hours.
 Please review the appropriate College Catalog for the normal length of time as each program varies.